MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-public-api.md

 ## Overview

-The Microsoft Fabric REST API provides service endpoint for the CRUD operation of a Fabric item.
-This article is to showcase the notebook available REST APIs and the usage.
+The Microsoft Fabric REST API provides a service endpoint for the CRUD operation of a Fabric item.
+This article is to showcase the notebook available REST APIs and their usage.

 With the notebook public APIs, data engineers/data scientists can automate their own pipelines and establish CI/CD conveniently and efficiently.
-Also make it easy for users to manage and manipulate Fabric notebook items and integrate notebook with other tools and systems.
+It also makes it easy for users to manage and manipulate Fabric notebook items and integrate notebooks with other tools and systems.

 Here are the **Item management** actions that are available for Notebook.